jahangir842/LLMs-offline/pinokio.md

 ```
 sudo dpkg -i Pinokio_2.1.14_amd64.deb
 ```
+### After installation:

 After installation open it from apps shortcut.
 Select the home directory and theme save it.

-There are various scripts availabe, Install "Text Generation WebUI".
+Click on 'Discover', there are various scripts availabe, Install "Text Generation WebUI".
 It will take some time.
 Then it will promt to save as e.g. 'Open-WebUI.git'.
 If ollama is not installed already, it will redirect to ollama official website to get it, so install it first because ollama is required for Open-WebUI.
 After ollama installation you can continue installing OpenWebUI.